The service for applying for free vitamin D supplements has now closed.

-If you applied for free supplements before 21 February 2021, the service will check you're on the shielded patients list of people at high risk from COVID-19.
+If you applied for free supplements before 21 February 2021, the service checked you were on the shielded patients list of people at high risk from COVID-19.

-The partner provider will send out the supplements to people who applied and are on the shielded patients list.
+The partner provider gave out supplements to people who applied and were on the shielded patients list.

-If you gave an email address, you will also get an email to let you know your application was successful.
-The email will include contact details for any questions.
+If you gave an email address, you will also have received an email to let you know your application was successful.
+The email included contact details for any questions.

 Vitamin D supplements are not suitable for everyone.
 Check how to take vitamin D supplements safely on GOV.UK.

-If you are not on the shielded patients list
+If you were not on the shielded patients list

 If you applied but were not on the shielded patients list, you would not have received the supplements.
 If you gave an email address, you will have got an email to let you know that your application was not successful.